scottmuc/scottmuc.github.com/source/_posts/2014-11-02-siofok-tihany-italian-grand-prix-and-istanbul.markdown

 As for the race, the weekend was full of awesome moments.
 I watched both GP2 and GP3 races, and the F1 race was full of awesome passes.
 I was sitting at the first turn which is at the end of a very fast straight ([circuit diagram][track]).
-Hopefully this historic track doesn't close, but I am so happy to I got to experience Monza before anything happens to the event.
+Hopefully this historic track doesn't close, but I am so happy that I got to experience Monza before anything happens to the event.

 [track]: http://www.formula1.com/races/in_detail/italy_928/circuit_diagram.html